Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method

 \subsection{Moment construction and whitening}

 Let $d = Lm$ denote the dimension of the lagged input vectors.
-We partition the sample indices into two disjoint subsets $\mathcal{N}_2$ and $\mathcal{N}_3$ for constructing second- and third-order moments, respectively.
+We partition the sample indices into two disjoint subsets $\mathcal{N}_2$ and $\mathcal{N}_3$ for constructing second- and third-order moments, respectively as in \citep{rui2025finite}.
 The empirical moments are defined as

 where $I_d$ is the $d\times d$ identity and

 with $e_r$ the $r$-th standard basis vector in $\mathbb{R}^d$.
 These corrections ensure that the resulting tensors are centered and symmetric.